 Waiver Eligibility and Grounds for a Waiver

 Please read the information regarding waiver eligiblity carefully as there are detailed requirements that must be met in order for you to qualify.
-Medical doctors who are subject to 212(e) based on receiving medical education and training in the U.S. are not eligible under certain grounds.
-If you believe you are eligible to pursue a waiver but need assistance in preparing an application the OIS would advise you to consult with an immigration attorney who has significant experience in preparing waiver cases.
+Medical doctors who are subject to 212(e) based on their receiving medical education and training in the U.S. are not eligible under certain grounds.
+If you believe you are eligible to pursue a waiver but need assistance in preparing an application the OIS would advise you to consult with an immigration attorney with significant experience in preparing waiver cases.

 There are five general grounds for the pursuit of a waiver

 - No Objection Statement from your Home Government